Years ago I sat next to a lovely young man on a plane. Dressed for success, he exuded professionalism.

 (Boston Scientific): We got a 53% increase in closed sales and the sales folks loved it.
 Thanks, Sharon-Drew.
 But the model is too controversial for easy adoption.

 (WmBlair & Co): This is crazy stuff.
 This isn’t sales.
-You folks just got lucky (9x control group, and sales continued at that rate for the next three years I followed them.).
+You folks just got lucky (said folks as they watched their colleagues close sales quickly).

 I could go on.
 Thankfully, early adopters have hired me to train sales and consulting departments in many global corporations over the years.
-But too often my innovative concepts get compared against the standard tools and folks either don’t believe me (client success studies aside) or can’t get buy-in from their teams to do anything differently.
+But too often my innovative concepts get compared against the standard tools and folks either don’t believe it’s possible to sell from the Buy Side (client success studies and references aside) or can’t get buy-in from their teams to do anything differently.
+Groupthink prevails.

 STAYING THE SAME AT ALL COSTS

-Yet resistance, non-compliance, failure to close, failure to learn, failure to not permanently adopt new behaviors, is failure that you’re maintaining.
+Yet resistance, non-compliance, failure to close, failure to learn, failure to not permanently adopt new behaviors, is failure they’re maintaining.

 WHAT IS YOUR RISK?

-Here are some questions to help you consider what you’d need to possibly go outside the box to prevent failure going forward:
+Here are some questions to help you consider going outside the box going forward:

 Personally, I don’t consider failure an option.
-But without innovation, without the risk of disruption in the name of success, continued failure is the only option.
-If you’re willing to go beyond Groupthink, contact me.
+For me, the risk of trialing something new when I know the enormous risks of maintaining the status quo is not a real risk given the alternative.
+Without innovation, without the risk of disruption in the name of success, continued failure is the only option.
+If you’re willing to go beyond Groupthink and consider innovative, successful alternatives that have been proven in global corporations, contact me.

 ___________________________